mmKALLL/Neuroking/README.md

 #Neuroking
 Now at version 0.1.1! <br />
-Readme last updated on 2016-06-30. <br />
+Readme last updated on 2016-10-04. <br />
 Currently working on: Coming up with progressive integration tests to define what the software should do on a higher level.

 Neuroking is a tool for designing neural networks, which can do various computations and optimize themselves to do those computations quite accurately.
 The basic idea is to generalize a problem based on some training data, while using advanced techniques to ensure that the generalization accuracy is as good as possible.
-The main principle is that currently utilizing these techniques requires a lot of domain knowledge or a background in programming, but with an incremental UI that hides unnecessary information this can be overcome.
+The main problem currently is that using these technologies requires a lot of domain knowledge or a background in programming, but with an incremental UI that hides unnecessary information this can be easy and even fun.

 Therefore, Neuroking aims to accomplish two things: <br />
 1) Make it easy for anyone to utilize the power of machine learning <br />